rymancl/terraform-provider-dotcommonitor/docs/resources/device.md

 * `notifications_group` - **(Optional, map{string})** The map of groups to send notifications to.
 Note that groups can only be assigned to a device, you cannot assign a device to a group.
 Defined below.

 ### locations
 Can be any combination of valid public or private location ID's.
-This argument can be used in combination with the `locations` data source or defined by providing ID's.
+This argument can be used in combination with the [locations data source](https://registry.terraform.io/providers/rymancl/dotcommonitor/latest/docs/data-sources/locations) or defined by providing ID's manully.

 Public location list mapping: